Let's start with a fundamental truth: overcoming procrastination is an emotional regulation problem. It is not about poor time management or laziness.

 Why?

 In the physical fitness analogy, it might be like buying a gym membership or an expensive tennis racket.
 Now I’ve spent the money, I had better go.
 On the other hand, it may be more personal, like a promise to yourself that you will not gain weight as your parents did.
-In terms of willpower to do other tasks, you must be clear that you are spending this effort towards an end that you care strongly about.
-For example, you will commit to doing long hours to complete paperwork if you know it will bring in the money to pay your hard-working staff.
+In terms of purpose and discomfort tolerance, you must be clear that you are spending this effort towards an end that you care strongly about.

 Do you have a great story about this?
 Share it!